I'm a photography teacher in NYC.

 There's a difference between linking and grouping.

-When you link layers together, they can do three things simultaneously.
+When you link layers together, they can do two things simultaneously.

-3) You can use the rotate and the various transform commands simultaneously on the contents of linked layers.
+You can use the rotate and the transform commands simultaneously on the contents of linked layers.

 Go to Transform.